-7.2.1 Notebooks
+7.2.2 Notebooks

-- Check to make sure that your notebook has a supported GPU (see Supported NVIDIA Notebook Products). - > It is recommended that you back up your current system configuration.
+- > Check to make sure that your notebook has a supported GPU (see Supported NVIDIA Notebook Products). - > It is recommended that you back up your current system configuration. - If you own a Dell Inspiron 1420, Dell XPS M1330, Dell XPS M1530, or Dell Latitude D630 or D630c, it is highly recommended that you first install the latest software updates from Dell.

-7.3 Installation Instructions
+Installation Instructions 73

 - 1. Follow the instructions on the NVIDIA.com website driver download page to locate the appropriate driver to download, based on your hardware and operating system. - 2.
 From the driver download page, click the Download button.
 The Download Confirmation page appears. - 3.
-If you agree to the "License For Customer Use of NVIDIA Software," click the Agree & Download button to begin the download.
+If you agree to the "License For Customer Use of NVIDIA Software", click the Agree & Dównload button to begin the download.
 The File Download dialog appears. - 4.
-Either click Save to save the file and then run it from your PC, or click Run. - 5.
-An extraction path dialog appears prompting you to specify where on your PC you want the driver files to be installed. - 6.
-Click OK to use the default location, or click the folder icon and specify an alternate location to install the driver files. - 7.
-The files are extracted and then the NVIDIA Installer is launched automatically. - 8.
-At the License Agreement page of the Installer, click Agree and Continue. - 9.
+Either click Save to save the file and then run it from your PC, or click Run.

+- An extraction path dialog appears prompting you to specify where on your PC you want the driver files to be installed. - 5.
+Click OK to use the default location, or click the folder icon and specify an alternate location to install the driver files. - The files are extracted and then the NVIDIA Installer is launched automatically. - 6.
+At the License Agreement page of the Installer, click Agree and Continue. - 7.
 Follow the instructions in the NVIDIA Installer to complete the installation.